Doctoral Programs Doctor of Education (Ed.D.), Doctor of Philosophy (Ph.D.)

 You have profound questions about teaching and human learning, questions that require research skills to answer.
 When you start your doctoral program in Teaching, Learning and Teacher Education, you enter into a collaboration with education experts who share your passion for understanding the nature of learners, learning, teachers, and instruction across educational settings and diverse learner populations.
 You will work with TLTE faculty specialists to personalize a research-intensive program that meets your goals and interests.

-TLTE offers two doctoral degrees:
+TLTE offers two on-campus doctoral degrees:

 - Ph.D.
 (Doctor of Philosophy), which is appropriate if your goal is to add to the research base or reform educational theory

 - Ed.D.
 (Doctor of Education), which is appropriate if your primary interest is in application of theory to improve educational practice

 Hear from our students: